Speed up large IFC models in Power BI

 Click Run all.
 The notebook installs dependencies, converts the IFC, validates the output, and prints both ConversionStats and FragSummary.
 The generated .frag file appears next to the source IFC inside ./builtin/, with the same base name and a .frag extension.

-Method 2: Create a New Notebook From Scratch
+Method 2: Create a notebook from scratch

-Paste the following into the first code cell:
+Paste this into the first code cell:

 %pip install "flatbuffers>=25.12.0" "ifcopenshell>=0.8.4" "numpy>=2.2.0"